GreenfieldTech/cloudformation-tool/README.md

 To use an external file in `write_files` instead of specifying the file content using the `content` field, use a `file` field to specify the relative path to the file to be loaded.

+##### `write_directories`

+In the case that you want to deploy multiple files to the same directory, instead of listing each and every file as a `write_files` entries (which can get tedious after a while, even with the `file` extension), `cftool` offers another cloud-init extension as a category named `write_directories`.

+The `write_directories` section is a list where each entry specifies a local directory that would be deployed (with all files it includes, recursively - so make sure it only includes files you want to deploy) to a target directory on the deployed server.
+For each entry specify a `source` attribute that points to a local directory relative to the location of the cloud-init file, and a `target` attribute set to an absolute URL to where to deploy the source directory.

 #### Example:

+`cloud-formation.yaml`:

 ```
   LaunchConfigurationForServer: